Bylaws Were Last Updated on October 16, 2021

 Section I – GENERAL MEETINGS

-The general meetings of the organization shall be held on the second Saturday of each month unless otherwise scheduled by the Board.
+The general meetings of the organization shall (typically) be held on the third Saturday of each month unless otherwise scheduled by the Board.
 Notice of all meeting dates, times, locations and changes are the responsibility of the Board.
 Meetings are open to all members and all prospective members.
-Voting is reserved for all members in good financial standing.
+Voting is reserved for all members in good standing.

 Section II – SPECIAL MEETINGS